BELLEVUE DENTISTS DISCUSS HEART DISEASE AND STROKE LINK TO GUM DISEASE

 Preventing and Treating Periodontal Disease

-Treatment of periodontal disease depends upon the stage of the disease and its progression.
+Bellevue Dentists indicate that treatment of periodontal disease depends upon the stage of the disease and its progression.
 In the early stages, the disease is very treatable and even reversible.
-Your dentist or dental hygienist can usually clean your teeth to remove any plaque that has accumulated on the teeth.
+Your Bellevue Dentist or dental hygienist can usually clean your teeth to remove any plaque that has accumulated on the teeth.
 This process should leave the teeth relatively normal and requiring only regular periodic cleaning for maintenance.
 In more advanced disease stages, it may require scaling and root planning of the teeth to remove the plaque and the more difficult to remove tartar.
 This process is often referred to as PSRP (periodontal scaling and root planning).
 Medications may also be recommended to make sure that the bacteria levels do not build up in your mouth.
 Antibiotics may be applied directly to the cleaned and treated gums to help kill any residual bacteria that could cause disease.
 Today, lasers are used in modern periodontal therapy to gently and quickly kill bacteria, to remove any scar tissue that might be present in periodontal pockets, and to seal the affected areas as the laser passes through.
 Most patients are able to undergo laser treatment without any anesthesia.
 Additionally lasers promote the reattachment of gum tissue to teeth.
 In very severe cases where the gums have receded and the roots of the teeth are exposed, grafts from the roof of your mouth will have to be sutured into place to become new gums.
 This surgical grafting process is usually done by a dental specialist called a periodontist.
 Gum grafting can be avoided if the prevention methods listed above are used on a regular basis.